 In the meantime, cook the frozen vegetables just enough to defrost them.
 About half of the recommended cooking time on the package should do it.
 Drain well.

 Add the vegetables and pastina to the pot.
-Stir occasionally to make sure the pasta is not sticking to the bottom of the pot.
+Stir occasionally so the pasta does not stick to the bottom.

 Raise the heat and bring to a boil.
 Lower the heat to medium-low, cover and cook 10 minutes or until the pasta is tender.
 Taste the soup and add salt if need.
 As a reference we did not add extra to ours.